Part 2: Evidence in Sexual Assault Cases

 As stated above, the trial judge enjoys significant latitude when deciding whether any evidence, including evidence under TRE 412, will be admitted in trial.
 The trial judge’s decision regarding the admission or exclusion of evidence will not be overruled by an appellate court so long as it the decision is correct under any applicable theory of law, even if the court gave an incorrect or inadequate reason for the decision.
 Johnson v.
 State, 490 S.W.3d 895, 908 (Crim.
 App.
 2016).

 What this means is the trial judge has a lot of room to decide whether or not to admit evidence of accuser’s past sexual conduct.
 Knowing the judge’s past rulings on similar issues will inform defense counsel as to the likely outcome of the admissibility of such evidence in his/her trial.
-In order to properly assess the strength of a case, a defense attorney must make an educated guess as to court’s ruling on the admission of evidence relating to an accuser’s past.
+In order to properly assess the strength of a case, a Family law attorney in Fort Worth must make an educated guess as to court’s ruling on the admission of evidence relating to an accuser’s past.
 The truth is that the judge’s decision will have a significant impact on how the jury assesses the credibility of the accuser and thus, the outcome of the trial.

 As stated in Part 1 of this blog, the current political climate very well may impact the decisions a judge makes on the admissibility of evidence in a sexual assault case.
 As “…#metoo will likely pressure courts to make favorable rulings regarding the admission of other allegations” made against an accuser, it will also pressure courts to exclude an accuser’s past sexual conduct.
 The truth is that politics does impact the criminal justice system including trial courts.
 In light of this, defense attorneys will need to fortify their cases with robust independent investigations and properly preserve error in trial in order to pursue an appeal in case the trial judge excludes favorable evidence.